-With so many covers by dozens of artists, it’s hard to keep track of which versions of the song do the original track justice.
-To make things a little more easier for you, here are our picks for some of the best covers of ‘White Christmas’ to play at your next holiday gathering.
+With so many covers by dozens of artists, it’s hard to keep track of which versions of the song do it justice.
+To make things a little easier for you, here are our picks for some of the best covers of ‘White Christmas’ to play at your next holiday gathering.

 Bing Crosby (1942)

-The original version of "White Christmas" by crooner Crosby is an absolute holiday must.
-The single has visited the Billboard charts several times since its debut in 1942, and continues to remain one the greatest Christmas songs ever.
+The original version of “White Christmas” by crooner Crosby is an absolute holiday must.
+The single has visited the Billboard charts several times since its debut in 1942, and remains one the greatest Christmas recordings ever.